trinaisartsy/github.io/_art/blue_girl.md

 layout: image
 published: true
 image: art/Blue Girl.jpg
-price: '20'
+title: 'Sketchbook Spotlight - Blue Girl '
-title: Blue Girl
+homepage: true
 ---
-This is a piece of art I did about me for me in blue.
+When I was in high school, I spent all of my free time drawing characters and designs.
+I particularly like this one for some reason.
+Perhaps it's something in her eyes.
+They're cooling me down with their bright blue hues.